kubewarden/docs/docs/security/threat-model.md

 #### Mitigation

-All rules are reviewed and tested.
+All rules should be reviewed and tested.
+There is a policy that tests for the use of deprecated resources.
+It's available from [the deprecated-api-versions-policy](https://github.com/kubewarden/deprecated-api-versions-policy).

-#### To-do

-Introduce tests to cover this rule.
-Create a configuration to reject requests where the API version doesn't cover by the policy by default.
-Kubewarden should warn policy developers to cover all the supported API version in their tests and reject all others.

 ### Threat 15 - Attacker deploys privileged container to node running Webhook controller